SAEAeroAdvanced2023/targeting-pod/README.md

 # targeting-pod
 For less servo-jitter, we are using the PiGPIOFactory.
-Start this on the pi before running with `pidpiod`
+Start this on the pi before running with `sudo pidpiod`